1coderookie/Kobra2ProInsights/docs/calibration.md

 - Set up the frame correctly!
   Means, check if the baseframe is mounted being square, if the the z-axis aluminum parts are really mounted perpendicular onto the baseframe and so on. **As everything else relies on this, the proper alignment of the frame is the most important step!**
   So, once again: **Set up your frame and your axes.
 Everything should be square, perpendicular and equidistant.**
+- Check if all screws, bolts and nuts are tight.
-- Check the axes!
+- **Check the axes!**
   Means, check the whole z-axis lead screw system for being assembled correctly and vertically aligned and that the timing belt is properly tensioned.
   Make sure the lead screws are lubed, that the anti-backlash nuts are installed correctly, that the coupler between the motorshaft and the lead screw is tight, that the pulleys are mounted tightly and so on.
   At the x- and y-axes, make sure that you have all wheels positioned correctly (neither too tight nor too loose), that you don't have bad bearings which cause hiccups and irregular movements and that the belts aren't sloppy or too tight.